Esther Lederberg: λ bacteriophage

 Esther Lederberg was the first to isolate λ bacteriophage.
-She first reported the discovery in 1951 while she was a PhD student and later provided a detailed description in a 1953 paper in the journal Genetics.
+She initially reported the discovery in 1951 while she was a PhD student and later provided a detailed description in a 1953 paper in the journal Genetics.
 She was working with an E. coli K12 strain that had been mutagenized with ultraviolet light.
 When she incubated a mixture of the mutant strain with its parent E. coli K12 strain on an agar plate, she saw plaques, which were known to be caused by bacteriophages.
 The source of the bacteriophage was the parental K12 strain.
 The UV treatment had "cured" the bacteriophage from the mutant, making it sensitive to infection by the same bacteriophage that the parent produced.
 The bacteriophage was named λ.
 Her studies showed that λ had both a typical lifestyle in which the phage rapidly made many copies of itself before bursting out of the E. coli host and an alternative lifestyle in which the phage existed quietly within E. coli as just another genetic marker.

 Esther and Joshua Lederberg demonstrated that λ, in its quiescent form, genetically mapped near the E. coli genes required for metabolism of the sugar galactose (gal).
 The Lederbergs proposed that the genetic material of λ physically integrated into the chromosome next to the gal genes and subsequently replicated as a prophage along with the DNA of the host bacterium.
 When the prophage is later prompted to leave the host, it must excise itself from the host DNA.
 Occasionally, the phage DNA that is excised is accompanied by adjacent host DNA, which can be introduced into a new host by the phage.
 This process is called specialized transduction.

 Following publication of her studies on λ over several years, Lederberg presented her findings at international conferences.
 In 1957, Lederberg gave a talk on λ lysogeny and specialized transduction at the Symposium of Bacterial and Viral Genetics in Canberra, Australia.
 In 1958, she presented her findings on the fine-structure mapping of the gal locus at the 10th International Congress of Genetics in Montreal, Canada.